microsoft/vscode-docs/remote-tutorials/ssh/connect-to-vm.md

 ![Remote button on Activity bar](images/ssh/remote-on-activity-bar.png)

 Once you're connected to your SSH host, you can interact with files and open folders on the remote machine.
 If you open the integrated terminal, you'll see you're working inside a bash shell _while you're on Windows_.
-Hold up, we're already connected to our VM?
-That was way too easy.
-That's the point.
-These extensions make remote development feel easy, smooth, and… well, not remote. 😃

 ![Checking uname in the terminal](images/ssh/check-uname.png)